Starting Your Own Digital Skills Training Program

 Assess goals and needs.

-Starting from the initial learner intake, navigators learn about existing skills, connectivity, and device access and identify what is needed to address the learner’s goals.
+Starting from the initial learner intake, trainers learn about existing skills, connectivity, and device access and identify what is needed to address the learner’s goals.
 In this step, they’re expanding on the information from the intake form and confirming that they understand how best to help the learner.

 - When and how might this take place?

-- Form: Session Summary.
+- Form: Session Summary

 - Resources: